BLOG: Creating futures for others, while breaking stereotypes

 A 10th grader at Lakeside High School and only 5 feet tall, Yeung is also the coxswain of her varsity rowing team.
 She “calls and commands the crew what to do,” Yeung said, even though many teammates are much bigger and taller than her.

 Yeung hammers, nails, and navigates a power saw like a pro.
-The first tiny house she and her younger sister, Kimberly, built was three years ago for Lower Income Housing Institute (LIHI).
+The first tiny house she and her younger sister, Kimberly, built was three years ago for Low Income Housing Institute (LIHI).
 Kimberly recently turned 14 years old.

 “We were blown away to find out how young they are,” said Sharon Lee, CEO of LIHI.